Karunabist/learning/README.md

 - Calculate Probability/probability distributation from space
 - [ ] [Probability for Computer Scientists: Stanford](http://web.stanford.edu/class/cs109/)

+- Probability calculation steps

+	- Specify the sam pie space
+	- Specify a probability law
+	- Identify an event of interest
+	- Calculate ...

 - [X] [Event](https://en.wikipedia.org/wiki/Event_(probability_theory)): In probability theory, an event is a set of outcomes of an experiment (a subset of the sample space) to which a probability is assigned.